ganelson/inform/resources/Documentation/Writing with Inform.md

 The issue here is that the first phrase duplicates the list, sorts the duplicate, and then throws it away as no longer needed.
 The second phrase sorts the original list, which is what we wanted to happen.

 In Inform, only pointer values can be passed by reference.
 It's not possible to pass a reference to the number 20, say: you can only pass 20.
+There can be no pointers to local or global variables, because these do not exist in the memory map.

 Moreover, once a pointer value has passed down into I6 code, all further function calls are always by reference.
 If ```LIST_OF_TY_Sort``` receives a list value ```L``` and then passes it on to some other function, it is only passing a reference (i.e., pointer) to the data, not the data itself.